 Pomegranate juice can be made ahead and refrigerated for 1 to 2 days.

-With the upcoming holiday season, I’d really love for you to try this juice and add it to your Thanksgiving spread.
+With the upcoming holiday season, I’d love for you to try this juice and add it to your Thanksgiving spread.
 The pop color will go well with the autumn theme and this will be a well-loved family drink along with these delicious party starters.

 More Homemade Fresh Fruit Drinks You'll Love